Royal Burmese Armed Forces: Navy

+Fireships were used against the British between 1824 and 1825; those were bamboo rafts carrying clay jars filled with cotton and petroleum.
+Some Fireships were longer than a hundred feet; and divided into many pieces, connected by hinges; when caught on the bow of another ship the current would wrap the raft around it.

 Attire

 The most iconic image of the Burmese royal army is the layered wavy collars that extend to the shoulders worn by officers and officials.
 The formal attire of the field infantry was minimalist.
 Ordinary foot soldiers were typically dressed only in thick quilted cotton jackets called taikpon (တိုက်ပုံ), even in the campaigns that required them to cross thick jungles and high mountains.
 Their dresses were hardly enough to keep the conscripts warm during the army's punishing, many-week-long marches.
 The palace guards wore more ostentatious uniforms—Bayinnaung's palace guards wore "golden helmets and splendid dresses"—and rode horses and elephants.
 Tabinshwehti's cavalry were described to be wearing "curiasses, breastplates, and skirts of mail, as well as lances, swords and gilded shields."
 Their mounts were "richly caparisoned horses".

 In 1800, Symes noted that Burmese troops wore loose scarlet frocks with conical caps with a plume and drawers reaching below the knees.
 In the First Anglo-Burmese War, a Western observer at the Burmese capital noted of the army leaving for the front: "each man was attired in a comfortable campaign jacket of black cloth, thickly wadded and quilted with cotton".

 Western-influenced uniforms became common after the Second Anglo-Burmese War during the reign of King Mindon.
 Burmese uniforms in the 1860s consisted of green jackets, red striped pasos and red helmets though regular infantry wore civilian white jackets.
 A European observer described the Burmese cavalry dressed in "red jackets and trousers, a few wearing a red jerkin over these, and still fewer dressed in the full uniform of the cavalry, shoulder-pieces, gilt helmet, with ear-pieces and embroidered jerkin; all had the white saddle-flap and high-peaked pommel and cantle.
 The men were armed with a spear and a sword each, with the latter being, as a rule, a Burmese dha (sword), but a few had the sword of a European shape with a scabbard of brass or steel."
 Charney suggests that uniforms were worn only on special occasions as they were provided by the court with a new one being supplied each year.
 Instead, the soldiers were identified by tattoo marks on the backs of their neck.